 Furthermore, their tents had been cut from the inside and their belongings and clothes had largely been left behind.
 This means that something so compelled them to leave their tents that they decided to cut their way out and run into the freezing snow without getting fully dressed first.

 These mysterious circumstances have left many desperate for an explanation, and many have been suggested.
 Early on, many Soviets suspected that their death was the result of an attack by the local Mansi tribesmen, but the Masi people were largely peaceful, and there was no evidence of the type of attacks they would use on the bodies.

 Reports of slight radiation on the bodies led to theories that the students had been killed by some secret, radioactive weapon.
-Though the radiation was largely discounted as the cause of death because a radioactive weapon would have elevated radiation to much much higher levels, it is possible that the ski hiking team was unfortunate enough to encounter a testing of some USSR concussive weapon.
+Though the radiation was largely discounted as the cause of death because a radioactive weapon would have elevated radiation to much much higher levels, it is possible that the ski hiking team was unfortunate enough to encounter testing of some secret Soviet concussive weapon.

 But censorship and secrecy in the USSR largely shut down this path of inquiry.
 In the end, the deaths of these students was officially attributed to “a compelling natural force,” and the Dyatlov pass case was closed without resolution.